 by Adobe Systems (www.adobe.com).

-This .dll file is a Browser Helper Object (BHO) that runs automatically every time you start your Internet browser.
-BHOs are not stopped by personal firewalls, because they are identified by the firewall as your browser itself.
+This .dll file is a Browser Helper Object (BHO) that runs automatically every time you start your web browser.
+BHOs are not stopped by personal firewalls, because they are identified by the firewall as part of the browser itself.
 BHOs are often used by adware and spyware.
-IDs used by this BHO are AE7CD045-E861-484f-8273-0445EE161910 or F4971EE7-DAA0-4053-9964-665D8EE6A077.
+IDs used by this BHO include AE7CD045-E861-484f-8273-0445EE161910 or F4971EE7-DAA0-4053-9964-665D8EE6A077.
 The program is not visible.
-AcroIEFavClient.dll is able to change the behavior or monitor Internet Explorer.
+AcroIEFavClient.dll is able to change the behavior of, or monitor Internet Explorer.
 The service has no detailed description.
 AcroIEFavClient.dll is not a Windows system file.
-You can uninstall this program in the control panel.
+You can uninstall this program in the Control Panel.
 The program has no file description.
-Therefore the technical security rating is 59% dangerous; however you should also read the users reviews.
+Therefore the technical security rating is 59% dangerous; however you should also read the user reviews.

 You could do the following:

 1) uninstall the software Adobe Reader using the "Add or Remove Programs" function of Windows Control Panel (Windows: Start, Settings, Control Panel, Add or Remove Programs)

 3) verify that you have installed the latest version.